HenryJS/cloudprep/README.md

   groups at the point of contact.

 * **VpcGatewayAttachment**: at present, this applies only to InternetGateways.
 VpnGateways are "coming soon".

+* **RouteTable**: One cannot modify the main route table in CloudFormation.
+Consequently, your Main route table will be replicated as a bespoke route table and any implicit associations made explicit.

+* **Route**: Only a subset of Routes is supported.
+These are:
+  * Internet Gateways

 ## Usage